micmejia/bible-dump/NKJV/Ezekiel/Ezek 39.md

 Surely it is coming, and it shall be done," says the Lord God.
 "This _is_ the day of which I have spoken.

 ###### 9
-"Then those who dwell in the cities of Israel will go out and set on fire and burn the weapons, both the shields and bucklers, the bows and arrows, the [^f]javelins and spears; and they will make fires with them for seven years.
+"Then those who dwell in the cities of Israel will go out and set on fire and burn the weapons, both the shields and bucklers, the bows and arrows, the javelins and spears; and they will make fires with them for seven years.

 ###### 10
 They will not take wood from the field nor cut down _any_ from the forests, because they will make fires with the weapons; and they will plunder those who plundered them, and pillage those who pillaged them," says the Lord God. ## The Burial of Gog

 ###### 11
 "It will come to pass in that day _that_ I will give Gog a burial place there in Israel, the valley of those who pass by east of the sea; and it will obstruct travelers, because there they will bury Gog and all his multitude.
-Therefore they will call _it_ the Valley of [^g]Hamon Gog.
+Therefore they will call _it_ the Valley of Hamon Gog.

 ###### 12
 For seven months the house of Israel will be burying them, in order to cleanse the land.